codex-semantics-library/patricia-tree/README.md

 - hash-consed versions of heterogeneous/homogeneous maps/sets are
   available.
 These provide constant time equality and comparison, and ensure maps/set with the same constants are always physically equal.
-It comes at the cost of more memory usage a slightly slower constructors.
+It comes at the cost of a constant overhead in memory usage (at worst, as hash-consing may allow memory gains) and constant time overhead when calling constructors.

 ## Quick overview